SuperWhiteDev/GCT2/README.md

 # Game Command Terminal 2

-This is a library that allows the use of custom scripts in the game Red Dead Redemption 2 and Red Dead Online.
+This is a library that helps you use custom scripts in the game Red Dead Redemption 2 and Red Dead Online.
 It supports scripts in Python, Lua, and C++.
 The library is available in two languages: English and Russian.

 ## Table of Contents